mandaris/Modest/README.md

 # Modest
-A simple Pelican theme that that attempts to integrate opengraph and schema.org tags as well as having an easy to read experience.
+A simple Pelican theme that  attempts to integrate opengraph and schema.org tags as well as having an easy to read experience.
+It is designed with one author in mind.

-## Pelican Properties
+## Optional Properties
+These properties can be be used to improve meta data for the site.

 `TWITTER_USERNAME`: Used to toggle information that is twitter specific.

 `GITHUB_USERNAME`: Used to help with indeweb logins when twitter is not available